 Best Places to Visit in USA

 When planning the rest of your trip, try to narrow down what you want to see.
 The country is so massive that you might want to and focus on one region or city at a time.
-Moreover, you might want to plan for a lot, but you will most likely feel rush as you zoom through places to go from one to the other.
+Moreover, you might want to plan for a lot, but you will most likely feel rushed as you zoom through places to go from one to the other.
 Again, it’s hard to list everything about what the USA can offer, but our point is to think about what you are looking for and focus on that point.

 - Big cities experiences: New York City, Boston, San Francisco, New Orleans, Seattle, Miami